 He is faithfully ever-present in every aspect of our lives.

 He corrects us as needed, just as any good Father does.
-He wants to show us the right path for our own good and protection.
+He wants to guide us onto the right path for our own good and protection.

 He gives hope!
 The presence of enemies does not stop God from preparing a banquet for us.
 We can sit and feast on his goodness and grace no matter what is going on around us.